in

 Chandeliers reduce glare by turning down the intensity of each individual bulb and are thoughtfully designed to spread as much light as possible while minimizing shadows.

-Linear Light Fixtures
+Linear Lighting Fixtures

-Linear light fixture above dining table Linear light fixtures are some of the most common types of light fixtures.
+Linear light fixtures are some of the most common types of light fixtures.
 They basically consist of one long light fixture that is either mounted or suspended from the ceiling. they are also referred to as ceiling light bars.

 Linear light fixtures start with a base that is installed flush with the ceiling.
 A rod or bar hangs a few inches below the base.
 Usually, the bar is a straight line, although curvilinear shapes are also used.